nyhadx/Employee_Attrition/README.md

 ![Dashboard](https://github.com/nyhadx/Employee_Attrition/blob/main/HR-Dashboard.png)

 ## Process
-I decided to dig through the data to find out any patterns or trends in the given data that might answer the reason why employees were leaving the company.

-Attrition Rate is the ratio of employees who left during a period to the total employees, if there are no new hires.
-It's usually shown as percentage.
-And I used this metric to find any correlation in the dataset categories.
-Does increasing distance from home make them likely to leave the company?
-What about people who works overtime?
-These were the sort of question which I'm going to explore.
-And I made a dashboard that gives you an overall picture of all the factors that affected employee attrition.
+To uncover the reasons behind the attrition, I calculated the attrition rate.
+Which is the ratio of employees who left during a period to the total employees, if there are no new hires.
+The overall attrition rate was used to find correlations across various categories in the dataset, such as job roles, salary, overtime work, and demographics.
+Questions like "Does overtime increase the likelihood of leaving?" and "Are younger employees more likely to leave?" guided the exploration.
+An interactive dashboard was also created to visualize the factors affecting attrition.

 ## Key Findings

-- 235 employees left the company out of 1470, with an overall average attrition rate of 16%
+- Out of 1,470 employees, 237 left the company, resulting in an overall attrition rate of approximately 16.1%
-- People who work overtime are more likely to leave.
-In fact 3X higher attrition rate than the person who works only at normal hours.
+- Employees who worked overtime had a significantly higher attrition rate (30.5%) compared to those who did not (10.4%), indicating that working overtime makes employees three times more likely to leave.
 - Sales representatives left the most(40% attrition rate) compared to other job roles.
 In addition to this female HR representatives were also leaving in higher numbers.
 - Employees are more likely to leave during their first two years in the company
 - Employees who received an annual salary of less than 50k $ were 2.25X more likely to leave the company